-The AAUP and the Administration agree that no degree program shall be eliminated unless the President, at least ninety (90) days prior to making his/her recommendation to the Board of Trustees, notifies the Faculty Senate and the AAUP that a recommendation for such action may be made.
+- 1. The decision to formally discontinue a degree-granting or certificate-granting program shall be based upon educational considerations and/or financial considerations. - a.
+Educational considerations reflect long-range judgments that the College mission and strategic objectives will be enhanced by program discontinuance. - b.
+Financial considerations are a determination made in good faith by the College Administration that a reduction in the number of programs is required. - 2.
+The AAUP and the Administration agree that no degree program or certificate program shall be eliminated unless the President, at least ninety (90) days prior to making his/her recommendation to the Board of Trustees, notifies the Faculty Senate and the AAUP that a recommendation for such action may be made. - 2.
 The Faculty Senate and the AAUP may offer their advice, recommendations, and alternatives to the President.
 The President shall consider those and forward them along with his or her own to the Board of Trustees.
+Recommendations and alternatives may include consideration of: - a. relevant data such as Key Performance Indicators (KPIs) or other objective measures of program performance. - b. the program's historical role and contributions to the College mission, and those circumstances which may have changed to alter that role and those contributions; - c. the program's role and contributions to College stakeholders including, but not limited to, employers of College students and graduates;